Monday, November 15, 2021

 Desiccation Explained: Have you ever noticed how some broad-leaved evergreens may look very scorched at the end of winter?
 Desiccation, or winter drying, is caused by extreme moisture loss from the foliage of broader leaved evergreens by the process of transpiration, mostly caused by a combination of winds and cold temperatures.
 Anti-desiccant spray is an organic based spray application that lasts throughout the winter, and helps to prevent this water loss from happening.

-Which plants should be sprayed with an anti-desiccant?: Apply an anti-desiccant spray to your broad-leaved evergreens such as holly, Osmanthus (False Holly), euonymus, rhododendron, cherry and skip laurel, mountain laurel, Japanese skimmia, leucothoe, aucuba and boxwood.
+Which plants should be sprayed with an anti-desiccant?: Apply an anti-desiccant spray to your broad-leaved evergreens such as Holly, Osmanthus (False Holly), boxwood, euonymus, rhododendron, Cherry and Skip laurel, mountain laurel, Japanese Skimmia, leucothoe, aucuba, Southern Magnolia and Andromeda.

-When to Apply: Apply when the daytime temperatures start falling below 50 degrees (late fall/early winter).
-Be sure that the temperatures are above freezing and there is no threat of rain or frost within 24 hours.
-Here on Long Island (zone7), application should be done sometime before Thanksgiving.
+When to Apply: Apply when the daytime temperatures start falling below 50 degrees and nighttime temperatures start falling into the 40's (around mid-late fall).
+When applying, be sure that the temperatures are above freezing and there is no threat of rain or frost within 24 hours.
+Here on Long Island (zone 7b), application should be done sometime in mid to late October to early November before Thanksgiving.

 Dangers: Be sure to read all directions on the label since anti-desiccants can cause photo toxicity on some narrow needled evergreens such as Arborvitae, Hinoki Cypress and Blue Spruce, leading to death of the plant.
 Spraying in freezing temperatures will also lead to harm.